meduza-corp/interstellar/README.md

 1. create a file `secrets/secrets.yml`, (there is an example in secrets/secrets.yml.example)

-  You will need to provide your p
+  You will need to provide:
   - report bucket id.
 Found in the Reviews page of Google Play Developer console, e.g. `pubsite_prod_rev_01234567890987654321`
   - package name, eg `com.example.reader`, found in the Google Play Developer console
   - slack incoming webhook url, create new one via [direct link](https://slack.com/services/new/incoming-webhook) once you've logged in to the slack